 A Road from Woodstock

-John Chandler's map of Mohegan Country, was drawn to show the extent of the country that Major John Mason, trustee of Mohegan reserved lands, transferred to the Colonial government of Connecticut.
-The Mohegan and the heirs of Major John Mason sued Connecticut Colony so the Mohegan could retain the agreed to reserved rights to their land.
-John Mason's heirs were involved in order to retain family trusteeship rights.
+John Chandler's map of Mohegan Country, was drawn to show the extent of the country that Major John Mason, the appointed English trustee of the Mohegan reserved lands, transferred to the Colonial government of Connecticut.
+The Mohegan and the heirs of Major John Mason sued Connecticut Colony so the Mohegan could retain their agreed to rights to their reserved land.
+John Mason's heirs became involved in order to retain the claimed family trusteeship rights.
 The case was heard by the Dudley Commission which sided with the Mohegan in 1705.
-The Dudley Commission ruling was appealed by Connecticut and the appeal eventually decided in favor of Connecticut by the Privy Council in 1772 and confirmed by the Crown in 1773.
+The Connecticut government appealed the commission ruling to the Crown and the appeal was eventually decided in favor of Connecticut by the Privy Council in 1772 and confirmed by the Crown in 1773.

 There is an extensive body of work covering the Mason Case as it is sometimes referred to.
 The works cover both the legal and ethical issues and ramifications of the court and commission proceedings.
 The case set a precedence for the legal standing of Native American rights to land that was reserved for them under the English legal system.